 Yes, as you can be charged with attempted robbery.

-A person found guilty of attempting to commit robbery will be sentenced to a jail term of 2-7 years, along with caning of at least 6 strokes.
+A person found guilty of attempting to commit robbery will be sentenced to a jail term of 2 to 7 years, along with caning of at least 6 strokes.

 What are the penalties if you hurt someone while committing robbery?

-Any person found guilty of voluntarily causing hurt while committing or attempting to commit robbery, or being involved in such a robbery, will be punished with a jail term of 5-20 years, along with caning of at least 12 strokes.
+Any person found guilty of voluntarily causing hurt while committing or attempting to commit robbery, or being involved in such a robbery, will be punished with a jail term of 5 to 20 years, along with caning of at least 12 strokes.

 What are the Penalties for Committing Armed Robbery?